-So, it can help make the decision easier if you know your travel style.
-On the other hand, some people enjoy the vast differences between these two islands, making the choice even more difficult if time or money only allows you to visit one of them.
+On the other hand, some people enjoy experiencing the differences between these two islands, making the choice even more difficult if time or money constraints force them to pick just one.

-I spent two weeks in Isla Mujeres and a long weekend in Holbox Island in the spring of 2021.
-I’ll share my takeaways here so you can decide which island feels like the best option for you.
+I spent two weeks in Isla Mujeres and a long weekend on Holbox Island in the spring of 2021.
+I’ll share my takeaways here so you can decide which island is the best option for you.

 Isla Mujeres or Holbox Island: An Overview

-If you’re busy, this section is for you.
+If you’re short on time, this section is for you.
 The chart below offers a glimpse of the differences between Holbox Island and Isla Mujeres so that you can quickly get a feel for each.